nba5137/CSCI-2270/README.md

 # Final-Project
 CSCI 2270 - Hoenigman - Data Structures.

-// We are going to make a project about
+// We are going to expand of our recent homework for our project.